Enterprise RAID Controller Recovery

 Enterprise SAS drives quote a non-recoverable read error rate of approximately one URE per 1015 bits, roughly one URE per 125 TB read.
 The HP Smart Array controller does not get an exception to this number.
 When a degraded RAID 5 enters Interim Recovery Mode and the operator inserts a replacement drive, the controller must read every sector of every surviving member to regenerate the missing data.

-The probability of hitting at least one URE during a read of N bits is the binomial complement: P(URE) = 1 minus (1 minus E) raised to the N, where E is the per-bit error rate (approximately 10-15 for enterprise SAS).
+The binomial complement gives a worst-case upper bound on hitting at least one URE during a read of N bits: P(URE) = 1 minus (1 minus E) raised to the N, where E is the per-bit error rate (approximately 10-15 for enterprise SAS).
+Treat the output as a ceiling, not an expected rate, because field data shows real fleet drives read well past the spec without an error.

 When the Smart Array controller hits a URE during rebuild, it stops.
 The controller marks the surviving drive that emitted the read error as failed, drops the logical drive offline with POST Error 1784 or 1786, and writes a failure flag to the metadata of the affected member.
 The array is now down two drives.
 RAID 5 single parity tolerance is exceeded.
 The hot spare contains partial parity from the aborted rebuild, which contaminates the stripe map.